 NFL Combine Weight Regression Testing

-Now we turn our attention towards standard statistical methods, namely linear regression testing.
-This is to find a correlation between WR weights and fantasy points.
-The P-value we are hoping for is 0.05 and under, which would indicate strong correlation.
-Further, when studying world-class athletes, the Rsquared value we are hoping for is a minimum of 1.0%.
+Now we turn our attention towards standard statistical methods, namely coefficient values.
+This is to assess the correlation between WR weights and fantasy points.
 Here are the weight regression testing numbers:

 Decadal Differences